Moderna on track to report COVID-19 vaccine data later this month | Health

 Moderna on track to report COVID-19 vaccine data later this month

-Moderna Inc said on Wednesday it was on track to report early data from a late-stage trial of its experimental coronavirus vaccine later this month, and could file for U.S. emergency use authorization in December.
+Moderna Inc said on Wednesday it was on track to report early data from a late-stage trial of its experimental coronavirus vaccine later this month, and could file for U.S. emergency use authorization in early December.
+The company may have to wait for a two-month follow up safety data to apply for U.S. emergency use authorization, even after reporting positive interim data on the vaccine's effectiveness.

-Hopes of the world soon getting an effective vaccine were raised on Monday after Pfizer said its COVID-19 vaccine is more than 90% effective based on interim trial results.
-Even after reporting interim data on the vaccine's effectiveness, Moderna may have to wait for two-month follow up safety data to apply for U.S. emergency use authorization.
-It expects the safety data in the second half of this month.
+Moderna said it expects the safety data in the second half of this month.
+Hopes of the world soon getting an effective vaccine against the virus that has killed over a million people were raised on Monday after Pfizer Inc said its COVID-19 vaccine was more than 90% effective based on interim trial results.

-Chief Executive Officer Stephane Bancel said the U.S. Food and Drug Administration had set a bar of at least 50% effectiveness for a vaccine and it was not yet sure how effective its vaccine could be.
-"It is difficult to guess efficacy unless you have data," said Bancel at a Credit Suisse conference.
+There are no vaccines that have gained global approval yet, although a handful, including Moderna's, are in late-stage studies.
+It was too early to guess how effective Moderna's vaccine could be, Chief Executive Officer Stephane Bancel said at a Credit Suisse conference.

 - READ MORE ON: